EnderNight/arch-install-scripts/README.md

 Name schemes are used to tell what [de] is going to be installed using a [de].sh script.

 The exception is the script base.sh which is required by all other scripts.
 This script does not install the base [de] but install a basic arch linux system.
-Another exception is the script de.sh which install a basic desktop-ready arch linux system (the base.sh is required).
+Another exception is the script base_de.sh which install a basic desktop-ready arch linux system (the base.sh is required).

 ## Usage
 These scripts are made to be launched while installing archlinux.